moxid-123/TEAMYOUTH/README.md

     printf("please enter 1 for first time and 0 for more than first time\n");
     scanf("%d",&temp);
     char gd[20];
-    printf("please tell your general disease like virus cough and coldcough");
+    printf("please tell your general disease like virus cough and coldcough\n");
     scanf("%s",gd);
     int n;
     if(strcmp(gd,"cough")==0)